 You create new tracking branches by specifying the remote branch during the creation of a branch.
 The following example demonstrates that.

-# setup a tracking branch called newbranch
+# create a tracking branch called newbranch

 # which tracks origin/newbranch